antaz/hikari/share/man/man1/hikari.md

 * **view-decrease-size-[up|left]**

-  Decreases the size of the focused view by 100 pixels into the given direction
+  Decreases the size of the focused view by the amount of pixels set as **step** value into the given direction

 * **view-hide**